-- Coordinate SECTOR's work with wider ILO work on the care economy, in particular in relation to the Global Accelerator on Jobs and Social Protection for Just Transitions - Concept notes for development cooperation to promote ILO standards and tools on education, health and care economy workers; - k in

-Development and implementation of programmes to improve dece- the education, health and social services sector. nt work
+- Coordinate SECTOR's work with wider ILO work on the care economy, in particular in relation to the Global Accelerator on Jobs and Social Protection for Just Transitions - Concept notes for development cooperation to promote ILO standards and tools on education, health and care economy workers; - Development and implementation of programmes to improve decent work in the education, health and social services sector.

 QUALIFICATIONS AND EXPERIENCE

 Education:

-Minimum:

-First university degree or equivalent in education, public health, law, econo industrial relations, social sciences, or other relevant and related field. mics,
+First university degree or equivalent in education, public health, law, economics, industrial relations, social sciences, or other relevant and related field.

-Desirable:

-An advanced university degree / Master's or Post Graduate Diploma in educe public health, health sciences & health policy, economics, industrial relation sociology, or other relevant and related field.
+An advanced university degree / Master's or Post Graduate Diploma in education, public health, health sciences & health policy, economics, industrial relations, sociology, or other relevant and related field.

 Work experience:

-Minimum:

-Relevant work experience of 2 to a maximum of 4 years either at national ointernational level. or
+Relevant work experience of 2 to a maximum of 4 years either at national or international level.

-Desirable:

-Work experience in development cooperation, research and/or in an internorganisation. ıational
+Work experience in development cooperation, research and/or in an international organisation.

 Skills required for the assignment:

-Minimum: